Need help with a drinking problem?

-Welcome to the official website of Area 37 of the General Service Conference of Alcoholics Anonymous.
+Welcome to the official website of Service Area 37 of the General Service Conference of Alcoholics Anonymous.
 Area 37 covers the entire state of Mississippi and is one of 93 areas in the General Service Conference of Alcoholics Anonymous (United States/Canada).
 We are responsible directly to the groups we serve.
 Our membership consists of 203 A.A. groups from 100 Mississippi towns and cities.

 The primary purpose of our website is to help readers find information about the location, times, and addresses of meetings of Area 37 groups and districts so he or she can make direct, face-to-face contact with A.A.
-This website will not be used to establish or encourage email exchanges, chat meetings, or contacts that lead to similar online activities.
+This website will not be used to establish or encourage email exchanges, chat meetings or contacts that lead to similar online activities.
 All information is provided solely for the purpose of helping the alcoholic make direct, face-to-face contact with A.A.

 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for A.A. membership; we are self-supporting through our own contributions.
 A.A. is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 Do you have a drinking problem?
 Alcoholics Anonymous can help you to find sobriety.
 Members talk about their experiences with alcoholand how A.A. helped them change their lives